|

 are hard to be found.

-character to recognize between them is Bee Flies have longer wings.
-Hover Flies
+character to recognize between them is Bee Flies have longer wings with

 have shorter wings with a series of closed cell on the wings hind